 If you noticed a red mark on the cheese dip, that was because Konda was so impatient for me to finish my shoot, and not seeing that I was still at it, started dipping it.
 I immediately felt that it made a great click as well.
 So you see the below two clicks posed by Konda herself.

-Boys enjoyed the munch on its own and were not keen on the sauce.
-However Konda was over the moon dipping into both.
+Boys enjoyed the munch on their own and were not keen on the sauce.
+However, Konda was over the moon dipping into both.

 The traditional way of serving these tortilla chips is either as nachos with cheddar cheese and jalapenos or with some tangy tomato salsa, sour cream, and guacamole.
 Since I am yet to try guacamole, I simply made the other two.

 The fried Tortilla chips stay crispy for over a week or two when stored in an airtight container.